any-docs/css/content/reference/properties/transition-behavior/index.md

 }
 ```

-The `transition-behavior` value can be included as part of a shorthand {{cssxref("transition")}} declaration.
+The `transition-behavior` value can be included as part of a shorthand `transition` declaration.
 When included in the shorthand, when using or defaulting to all properties, the `allow-discrete` value has no impact on regular animatable properties.
 The following CSS is equivalent to the longhand declarations above:

 ```css
 .card {